Thomas DeStefano - Obituary

-Thomas J. DeStefano passed away on July 8, 2020 at Concord Hospital surrounded by his loving family.
+Thomas J. DeStefano went to be with his savior Jesus on July 8, 2020 at Concord Hospital surrounded by his loving family.
 He was 88 years old.

 Tom was born in Pittsburgh, PA, the son of Charles and Margaret (Prill) DeStefano.
 He was a three sport athlete and was part of the starting five at Westinghouse High School in Pittsburgh with teammate and NBA player Maurice Stokes.
 Tom excelled in baseball, and at 17 was the batting practice pitcher for the Pittsburg Pirates at the old Forbes field.
 He went on to serve four years in the Air Force and, after being honorably discharged, was drafted by the Cincinnati Reds.
 He decided not to go because he met the love of his life, Nancy (Thompson) in Concord.
 They were married at the old St. Peter's Church in 1954.
 He continued his passion for baseball playing with the Concord Sunset League for over 20 years.